German bombing of Britain, 1914–1918: 1918

 The Englandgeschwader (England Squadron) had an inauspicious new year when, on 17 January, two crews were killed while testing their aircraft.
 On 25 January, a raid was cancelled because of fog but on 28 January, during the full moon period, 13 Gothas and two Riesenflugzeuge (Giants) took off into a clear sky but a thick mist began to spread.
 Six of the Gothas turned back before reaching England and the rest made landfall at about 8:00 p.m.
 Over a hundred British night-fighter sorties were flown, resulting in one Gotha being shot down after being subjected to a co-ordinated attack by two Camels from 40 Squadron RFC, flown by Second Lieutenants Charles (Sandy) Banks and George Hackwill, the first victory for night-fighters against a heavier-than-air bomber over Britain; both pilots were awarded the DFC.
+Both fighters carried a new gun sight invented by Lieutenant H. B. Neame of the Technical Directorate.
+The apparatus was an illuminated ring sight with the ring size set for the 77 ft wingspan of a Gotha to fill it at 100 yd, the best range for opening fire.
+The Giant had a wingspan twice that of a Gotha, unknown to British pilots, which may have induced them to open fire when well out of range.

 The bombing killed 67 people and injured 166; the casualties included 14 dead and 14 injured in stampedes when people queuing for admission to shelters were alarmed by maroons, set off to warn of a raid but mistaken for exploding bombs; another 11 people were injured by shell splinters from exploded anti-aircraft shells.
 Many of the other casualties were caused by a 300 kg bomb, which fell on the Odhams printing works in Long Acre, which was being used as a shelter.
 After the losses at the end of 1917, the loss of one Gotha and damage to four more in landing accidents led to the suspension of operations against England, pending the reorganisation of the squadron and replacement of aircraft and crews.